Islandora/documentation/docs/installation/docker/site-template/setup.md

 `docker compose exec -T drupal-dev with-contenv bash -lc 'drush --root /var/www/drupal/web -l ${DRUPAL_DEFAULT_SITE_URL} search-api-reindex' docker compose exec -T drupal-dev with-contenv bash -lc 'drush --root /var/www/drupal/web -l ${DRUPAL_DEFAULT_SITE_URL} search-api-index'
 ```

+## Custom Themes & Modules

+You may wish to copy themes and modules into your project directly, instead of using Composer to manage them.
+For example, if you are creating your own theme instead of using a contributed one.

+Isle Site Template provides directories at `drupal/rootfs/var/www/drupal/web/modules/custom` and `drupal/rootfs/var/www/drupal/web/themes/custom` for you to add your custom themes and modules.

+These directories are mounted in development, so any changes to them will be shared between your host machine and your Drupal container.

+In production, these themes and modules will be included when the Drupal image is built.